-You are traveling by air to visit a relative or friend, perhaps for Thanksgiving, and they absolutely love a particular home baked cake, pie or cookie that is your particular specialty.
+You are traveling by air to visit a relative or friend, perhaps for Thanksgiving, and they absolutely love a particular home-baked cake, pie or cookie that is your particular specialty.
 So you want to bake one and take it with you for them as a gift – but can you take it with you?

 You can take any solid baked goods with you through airport security and on a plane in your carry on, such as cakes, pies, pastries, cookies and other baked goods.
-These can also be placed in your checked bags along with anything that is not solid, such as home-made maple syrup.
+These can also be placed in your checked bags along with anything that is not solid, such as homemade maple syrup.

-As well as pies and cakes the TSA regularly see almost entire Thanksgiving meals being taken though the security checkpoints, including cooked turkeys!
+As well as pies and cakes the TSA regularly see almost entire Thanksgiving meals being taken through the security checkpoints, including cooked turkeys!
 If in doubt about where a particular item you have baked should go then put them in checked bags.

 Can you take baked goods through airport security

 TSA officers may instruct travelers to separate items from carry-on bags such as foods, powders, and any materials that can clutter bags and obstruct clear images on the X-ray machine.
 Travelers are encouraged to organize their carry-on bags and keep them uncluttered to ease the screening process and keep the lines moving.